godatadriven/python-devcontainer-template/blogpost.md

 - [awesome-devcontainers](https://github.com/manekinekko/awesome-devcontainers).
 A repo pointing to yet even more awesome resources.

 ## Concluding
-Devcontainers have proven useful to more easily onboard new joiners and align the development environments with your team.
+Devcontainers allow you to connect your IDE to a running Docker container, allowing for a native development experience but with the benefits of reproducibility and isolation.
+This makes easier to onboard new joiners and align development environments between team members.
 Devcontainers are very well supported for **VSCode** but are now being standardized in an [open specification](https://containers.dev/).
 Even though it will probably still take a while to see wide adoption, the specification is a good candidate for the standardization of Devcontainers.

 🙌🏻